evenfrost/bulker/README.md

 # bulker

-Query a [live](https://www.w3.org/TR/dom/#concept-collection-live) DOM collection and perform bulk manipulations with its elements.
+Query a DOM collection and perform bulk manipulations with its elements.

-Bulker queries are live and backed by [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver).
+Bulker queries are [live](https://www.w3.org/TR/dom/#concept-collection-live) and backed by [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver).
 This means that on any DOM change underlying bulker collections are changed accordingly (and all [listeners](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) are updated as well).

 ## Installation
 ```sh